 Even now, several rural areas do not have access to conventional sources of power due to the high cost associated with it.
 This has affected the living standards of people in such areas.

 With solar power, access to electricity can now be enjoyed even in remote villages.
-Since this can be a meaningful step in implementing various developmental activities in rural areas, India is keen on promoting solar energy
+Since this can be a meaningful step in implementing various developmental activities in rural areas, India is keen on promoting solar energy.

 Load management:

 During the day, there is a high demand for power, and this creates a necessity to increase the capacity of existing power plants.
-But this can only lead to an increase in cost since the supply of conventional forms of power is limited.
+However, this can only lead to an increase in cost since the supply of conventional forms of power is limited.

 India considers solar rooftop systems a viable option to manage peak hour load.
 It can contribute to the additional need for power without being a burden on the finances of the people and the government.
 Also, since solar power is clean energy, it does not add to pollution.